stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/PWR/PWR_Stop/readme.txt

  - Copy all source files from this example folder to the template folder under Project\STM32F0xx_StdPeriph_Templates
  - Open your preferred toolchain
- - Select STM32F0XX_MD(STM32F0x1xx) workspace
+ - If the used device is STM32F051R8T6 choose STM32F051 project
     - Add the following files to the project source list
+       - Utilities\STM32_EVAL\STM320518_EVAL\stm320518_eval.c
+ - If the used device is STM32F072VBT6 choose STM32F072 project
+    - Add the following files to the project source list
-      - Utilities/STM32_EVAL/STM320518_EVAL/stm320518_eval.c
+       - Utilities\STM32_EVAL\STM32072B_EVAL\stm32072b_eval.c
  - Rebuild all files and load your image into target memory
  - Run the example